titom73/ansible-cvp-configlet-deployment/README.md

   - __CVP_CC_TZ__= *Etc/UTC* (or any other suitable timezone)
   - __CVP_CC_COUNTRY__= *UK* (or any other country code that suit you)

+> Note: Arista runners are configured using ETC/UTC timezone.
+So it is not recommended to change this setting unless you know how to fix potential issue.

 ![Environment Variables](data/ci-cd-env-vars.png)

 3. Create and run a pipeline under __pipelines__